 President Salovey has authored or edited over a dozen books translated into eleven languages and published hundreds of journal articles and essays.
 With John D. Mayer, he developed a broad framework called “emotional intelligence,” the theory that just as people have a wide range of intellectual abilities, they also have a wide range of measurable emotional skills that profoundly affect their thinking and action.

 In addition to teaching and mentoring scores of graduate students, President Salovey has won both the William Clyde DeVane Medal for Distinguished Scholarship and Teaching in Yale College and the Lex Hixon ’63 Prize for Teaching Excellence in the Social Sciences.
-He has received honorary degrees from the University of Pretoria (2009), Shanghai Jiao Tong University (2014), National Tsing Hua University (2014), Harvard University (2015), and McGill University (2018), and University of Haifa (2018), and Vytautas Magnus University (2019).
+He has received honorary degrees from the University of Pretoria (2009), Shanghai Jiao Tong University (2014), National Tsing Hua University (2014), Harvard University (2015), McGill University (2018), and University of Haifa (2018), and Vytautas Magnus University (2019).
 In 2013, he was elected to the American Academy of Arts and Sciences and to the National Academy of Medicine.